-MorpheuS is an automatic music generation system, which I am developing as part of my Marie-Sklodowska Curie individual postdoc fellowship, on which I am current working with Elaine Chew.
+MorpheuS is an automatic music generation system, which was developed together by Prof. Dorien Herremans and Prof. Elaine Chew as part of Dr. Herremans' Marie-Sklodowska Curie individual postdoc fellowship.
 The full title of the project Is: MorpheuS: Hybrid Machine Learning – Optimization techniques To Generate Structured Music Through Morphing And Fusion.

 The MorpheuS Haydn 110 piece was recently featured in the PRISM concert series in Stanford, see the announcement in The Examiner and at the With/Without concert in London.
 The resulting lecture talk given by Elaine Chew is available below (MorpheuS starts at 23:00):

 MorpheuS was featured in a documentary called 'Algorithms' by Channel News Asia.
 MorpheuS is a music generation algorithm developed by Prof. Elaine Chew and myself at Queen Mary University of London.
 In the documentary, a string quartet consisting of musicians from the Singapore Symphony Orchestra perform a piece composed by MorpheuS (at around 17min in), followed by an interview about my research (21min in).

 Algorithms are a new digital species in our world, streamlining every aspect of our lives.
 But we are only just beginning to question their control - is it too late to rage against the machine?